Clivern/Rabbit/README.md

 $ cp config.dist.yml config.prod.yml
 ```

 Then add your default configs.
 You probably wondering how the following configs even work! let's pick one and explain.

-The item `mode: ${RABBIT_APP_MODE:-dev}` means that the mode is dev unless environment variable `RABBIT_APP_MODE` defined. so you can always override the value by defining the environment variable `export RABBIT_APP_MODE=prod`. and same for others
+The item `mode: ${RABBIT_APP_MODE:-dev}` means that the mode is dev unless environment variable `RABBIT_APP_MODE` is defined. so you can always override the value by defining the environment variable `export RABBIT_APP_MODE=prod`. and same for others

 ```yml
 # General App Configs